Advanced Vet Care Services

 If your pet is not microchipped please give us a call at Northcote Animal Hospital (nOah) to make an appointment to have one inserted.
 If you find a lost pet please call us to arrange a scan; we can reunite microchipped pets with their worried owners.

 Northcote Animal Hospital provides a professional dental service carried out by experienced and skilled veterinarians.
 Dr Kristina has had several years of experience in performing dental procedures.
 They use the latest in dental equipment which means a great result for your pet’s teeth.
-To read about why dental health is so important, and to book your free dental check-up, click here….
+To read about why dental health is so important, and to book your free dental quote, click here….